sinhaaax/sinhaaax/README.md

 ###

-<p align="left">💻 I’m currently working on improving myself<br>🧞‍♂️ I’m looking to collaborate on interesting open source<br>🔮 I’m looking for help with the coding<br>🌱 I’m currently hustling<br>💬 Ask me about hustle, life goals<br>⚡ Fun fact that I am still learning for past 22 years<br>📫 You can reach me at subhadipsinhaju2021@gmail.com</p>
+<h3 align="left">💻 I’m currently working on improving myself<br>🧞‍♂️ I’m looking to collaborate on interesting open source<br>🔮 I’m looking for help with the coding<br>🌱 I’m currently hustling<br>💬 Ask me about hustle, life goals<br>⚡ Fun fact that I am still learning for past 22 years<br>📫 You can reach me at subhadipsinhaju2021@gmail.com</h3>

 ###